sombriks/vodu/README.md

 vodu index.svelte
 ```

-_UNDER CONSTRUCTION_

 ## what vodu is

 it's a small runner for your component.

-tired of large boilerplates, just want to test some quick idea? this is your
+tired of large boilerplates?

+just want to test some quick idea?

-tool!
+vodu is your tool!

 _UNDER CONSTRUCTION_